SonderMindOrg/uvize.github.io/community-guide.md

 * [Viewing an event](#viewing-event)
 * [Managing an event](#managing-event)

 Events allow the members of groups to plan places and times to meet in person.
-Group administrators can create events for anything, whether it be a study session for a study group or a casual social gathering for Army veterans on campus or a planning meeting for the carpool schedule or anything else with a place and a time.
+Group administrators can create events for anything.
+Maybe it's a study session for a study group, or a casual social gathering for Army veterans on campus, or a planning meeting for the carpool schedule.
+All you need is a place and a time!

 [back to top](#top)